HSR&D Home » Research » CDP 12-253 – HSR&D Study

 Findings on rural - urban variation in care included later care entry for rural compared to urban Veterans with HIV and lower rates of retention in HIV care among rural Veterans.
 Findings form aim 2 included Veteran and provider preferences for telehealth models that involved co-management between HIV specialists and primary care providers (i.e. "shared care"), as opposed to models that shift care more completely to primary care teams (i.e. SCAN-ECHO).
 Interviews with key stakeholders identified factors associated with limited uptake of HIV SCAN ECHO programs, in comparison to SCAN ECHO programs for hepatitis C care.
 We pilot tested an alternative, telehealth collaborative care model for Veterans with HIV in rural areas, which was well-accepted by Veterans and provider.
 In years 3-5 we undertook a randomized program evaluation to evaluate the effectiveness of the Telehealth Collaborative Care Model for Veterans with HIV in four facilities serving rural areas.
 Results from this evaluation are pending.

-This work is increasing our understanding of gaps in care for rural veterans.
-We are applying this knowledge to design and test an innovative care system that uses VA telehealth resources to extend interdisciplinary-team-based specialty care for veterans with HIV in rural settings.
+This work increased our understanding of gaps in care for rural veterans, and strategies for overcoming these gaps.
 In addition to improving access and outcomes of care for rural veterans with HIV, this may inform care systems for rural veterans with other chronic conditions requiring ongoing specialized care.
 Thus, this work directly addresses the VA operation mandate and HSR&D research priority to improve access to care for rural veterans.

-Health Systems, Infectious Diseases
+DRA: Health Systems, Infectious Diseases

-Epidemiology, Technology Development and Assessment
+DRE: Epidemiology, Technology Development and Assessment